 Ways to Prevent Sickness

-While the single best way to prevent the flu is to get vaccinated each fall, having good health habits and following the recommended safety protocols currently in place to stop the spread of COVID-19 can also help stop the spread of disease.
+In addition to getting vaccinated each fall, having good health habits and following the recommended safety protocols currently in place to stop the spread of COVID-19 can also help stop the spread of the flu.

 To stay healthy during flu season, Banner Health recommends: